Are you finding it more difficult to get into – and out of! – boots these days? Then this article is for you.

 How to try boots on

 Have you ever bought a pair of boots, got home, tried them on again and found they’re a bit tight?
 I think we probably all have at one time or another.
+The perfect pair suddenly feels like trouble!

 How does that happen?